 Designed to introduce students to the current campaign finance laws that regulate elections for federal and non-federal political candidates.

 POSC 5244.
 Elections and Campaign Management Internship.
-(3 or 4 Credits)
+(3 Credits)

 A professional-level internship in a political consulting firm or campaign organization, which will give students direct, practical experience and where they can apply what they have learned in classes to a real world setting.